dotnet/runtime/src/libraries/System.Linq.Queryable/README.md

-# System.Linq
+# System.Linq.Queryable

-Documentation can be found at https://learn.microsoft.com/dotnet/api/system.linq.
+Documentation can be found at https://learn.microsoft.com/en-us/dotnet/api/system.linq.

-Language-Integrated Query (LINQ) is the name for a set of technologies based on the integration of query capabilities directly into the C# language.
+Provides a set of static methods for querying data structures that implement `IQueryable<T>`.

 ## Contribution Bar